 The nuanced participatory performance applies the somatic technique of “unblocking” to movement artists and collaborators reed rushes, Kate Williams, Joy Norton, Amanda Wallace, Maxi Hawkeye Canion, Bully Fae Collins, Justyna Chaberek, Dan Su, and Sharlan Adams taught by Mirabile to identify and reify memories, as a means to process information physically.
 While the conscious mind may have moved on from, or at least suppressed a traumatic event, the body and the subconscious remembers.
 The past and present are experienced at once, affecting our lives in the future.
 “All things under dog…” is an attempt to unearth and reframe these hidden afflictions, through the marginal organization of the mafia—a secular notion of “family,” emerging from lack and bonded by crime.

-Along with a soundtrack by musician Aaron David Ross (ADR), with music by Eartheater, the 45-minute collaborative experiment and “psychological thriller” traverses a universe of socially-coded systems and empathic exchange—from care and collective action, to violence and distortions of power.
+Along with a live soundtrack by musician Aaron David Ross (ADR) and music by Eartheater, the 45-minute collaborative experiment and “psychological thriller” traverses a universe of socially-coded systems and empathic exchange—from care and collective action, to violence and distortions of power.
 Engaging with and reframing encounters with addiction, trauma, and death, Mirabile brings what’s been buried back to the surface, confronting those painful feelings forgotten in time.

 Directed and choreographed by Monica Mirabile